isomerpages/cpf-govbenefits/pages/GovCash.md

 <b>8.
 How can I withdraw my GovCash if I cannot personally perform the ATM withdrawal?</b><br>

 <b>Option 1: Use LifeSG to transfer to PayNow-NRIC linked bank account</b><br>
 If you have an existing bank account, you can link your account to PayNow-NRIC with your bank.
 Thereafter, login to LifeSG mobile app (LifeSG) using your Singpass to transfer your GovCash to your PayNow-NRIC linked bank account.
-You will be able to receive future Government payments more quickly into your PayNow-linked bank account.<br><br>
+You will be able to receive future Government benefits more quickly into your PayNow-linked bank account.<br><br>

 <b>Option 2: Use LifeSG  for Scan & Pay</b><br>
 You can use LifeSG to scan participating merchant’s QR code for purchases or scan your friend/family’s QR code to transfer your GovCash to them.<br><br>